newjersey/navigator.business.nj.gov/web/roadmaps/tasks/search-licenses.md

 callToActionText: "Search Licenses"
 ---

-E-Commerce businesses generally do not require a specific state license unless you are selling a regulated product or service.
-You can search for licenses, and determine if any apply to you.
+After you've registered and formed your business, you can search for licenses and apply to any that are relevant to your industry.
+Some businesses do not require a specific state license unless they sell a regulated product or service.